More shows this year! In Garrison, Croton Falls, and online

 Sharing beauty.
 Sharing fun.
 Sharing knowledge.
 And caring about art and community.

-The mall has been our setting, and also our partner: Sharon began making oil paintings of mall regulars last spring, and they were the subject of an opening on Sunday, January 27th.
-You can see a video of the event - and see the paintings near the mall's food court.
+The mall was our setting, and also our partner: Sharon began making oil paintings of mall regulars in the spring of 2018, and they were the subject of an opening in January of 2019.
+You can see a video of the event.
+The paintings were on display near the mall's food court for two years.

 Sharon pursued fine arts studies in college and later with noted artists Robert Liberace and Daniel Greene.
 She works primarily in oil paint, pastels, acrylics, and pencil.
 Custom portraits are her specialty, but she also creates other kinds of images.